-About 0.3 g of freeze-dried and powdered sediment sample was decalcified using 1 M HCl, followed by rinsing with demineralized water and drying again.
-Total Organic Carbon (TOC) concentrations were measured using a Fisons Instruments CNS NA 1500 analyzer and corrected for weight loss during decalcification.
-Results were normalized to in-house standards, acetanilide, atropine and nicotinamide.
-The average analytical uncertainty based on duplicate analyses of sediment samples was 0.04 weight percent (wt.%).
+About 0.3 g of freeze-dried and powdered sediment sample was decalcified using 1M HCl, followed by rinsing with demineralized water and drying again.
+Total organic carbon (TOC) concentrations were measured using a Fisons Instruments CNS NA 1500 analyzer and corrected for weight loss during decalcification.
+Results were normalized to in-house standard of acetanilide, atropine and nicotinamide.
+The average analytical uncertainty based on duplicate analysis of sediment samples was 0.04 weight percent (wt %).